How to Read a Skincare Label Without Getting Confused

 The International Nomenclature of Cosmetic Ingredients (INCI) is a standardized way of listing ingredients.
 Here’s how it works:

-This means that if a product advertises an ingredient like “retinol” but it’s listed after “phenoxyethanol” (a preservative usually capped at 1%), the amount may be too small to be effective.
+This means that if a product advertises an ingredient like “retinol” but it’s listed after “phenoxyethanol” (a preservative usually capped at 1%), the amount may be present in very small amounts.
+This is the most technical part of how to read skincare product labels, but it’s the most important.

 Understanding this system helps you see past the branding and spot what you’re really buying.